 2. Rogue Olympic WL Bar - Best Weightlifting Barbell

 The Rogue Oly Weightlifting model weighs only 20 kgs and features a 28mm diameter that makes it ideal for weightlifting.
 It is IWF certified, which means it’s officially recognized as a weightlifting competition equipment.
-This makes it ideal for both casual home use and training for professional competitions.
+This makes it ideal for both casual home use and strength training for professional competitions.

 Here’s why you’ll like it:

-215,000 PSI Tensile Strength – this WL barbell is rated for 215k PSI which is well above the standard.
+215,000 PSI – this WL barbell is rated for 215k PSI which is well above the standard.
 That means it won’t budge and is likely to outlast you and your most demanding weight lifting sessions.

 EU Steel – the Rogue Oly 20kg is made of the highest grade EU steel.
 This premium EU steel gives off an optimal whip that is just the right amount of stability and whilpiness combined to help you perform snatches and cleans seamlessly.